 The Library Company of Philadelphia is an independent research library concentrating on American society and culture from the 17th through the 19th centuries.
 Free and open to the public, the Library Company houses an extensive non-circulating collection of rare books, manuscripts, broadsides, ephemera, prints, photographs, and works of art.
-The mission of the Library Company is to preserve, interpret, make available, and augment the valuable materials within its care.
+Our mission is to foster scholarship in and increase public understanding of American history before 1900 by preserving and interpreting the valuable materials in our care.
+The Library Company connects with thousands of visitors annually, ensuring that the lessons of the past will continue to amaze, instruct, and inspire future generations.
 We serve a diverse constituency throughout Philadelphia and the nation, offering comprehensive reader services, an internationally renowned fellowship program, online catalogs, and regular exhibitions and public programs.

 A variety of programs are available to those unable to visit the Library Company in person.
 Our semi-annual newsletter (The Occasional Miscellany ) and our monthly electronic newsletter educate and inform on topics such as recent acquisitions, exhibitions, publications, and seminars, along with interesting features on our collection’s most remarkable pieces.
 To receive the most recent Occasional Miscellany or our monthly newsletter, click here.
 You can also sign up to receive notice of upcoming events and follow us on Twitter and Facebook.